 Click-and-collect is an effective O2O strategy to bring online customers to offline stores.
 According to Shopify, 70% of customers have been taking advantage of it to order items online and collect them in a nearby store at a time that is convenient for them.
 This simple technique fulfills the customer’s instant demand and gratification.
 It encourages more customers to visit physical stores and increases the chance of impulsive buys.

 Predictive Analysis – Fundamental Data Discovery

 Nike, for example, has its own Nike Plus membership program.
-It consists of massive data about their members preferences for clothes, shoes and their exercise habits.
+It consists of massive data about their member’s preferences for clothes, shoes, and exercise habits.
 They use these data to curate stock at its Nike Live concept store and offer personalized advice to ensure that members have the best kit for their fitness goals.

 Mobile First – Proximity Marketing